Victoria’s Daniel Andrews tells journos they didn’t miss anything on his China trip | The New Daily

 Victorian Premier Daniel Andrews has defended not inviting journalists on his trip to China, saying there would not have been opportunities for press conferences with Chinese officials.

-Daniel Andrews returned to Melbourne on Saturday after spending the week meeting with senior officials in Beijing and the Jiangsu and Sichuan provinces.
+Mr Andrews returned to Melbourne on Saturday after spending the week meeting senior officials in Beijing and the Jiangsu and Sichuan provinces.

 He was criticised for not taking a press pack, with many raising concerns over transparency and press freedom.